Toyota AE86: GTV

 This trim level is the upmarket lightweight-sports grade level of the AE86, coming in both Levin and Trueno versions.
 It was only offered in the 3-door body style.
-It features the interior of the AE86 GT, with a three-spoke steering wheel, smaller center console, sport seats, illumination dimming, and manual mirrors and windows.
-It had blue-tinted glass on the exterior, and had steel wheels with disk brakes on the front and rear.
-Side door decals denoting "GT-V Twin Cam 16" were added, exclusive to this model.
+It features the interior of the AE86 GT, with a three-spoke steering wheel, smaller center console, sport seats, split-folding rear seat, illumination dimming, and manual mirrors and windows.
+It had blue-tinted glass on the exterior, and had 14-inch steel wheels with disk brakes on the front and rear.
+Side door decals denoting "GTV Twin Cam 16" were added, exclusive to this model.
 A five-speed manual transmission is standard.

-Options include (but not limited to): two-tone paint colors, air conditioning, power steering, power mirrors, rear wipers, limited-slip differential (LSD), optional alloy wheels, OEM aero sports package (available after Sep 1983), mudflaps and body-colored bumpers.
+Options include (but not limited to): two-tone paint colors, air conditioning, power steering, power mirrors, power sunroof, rear wipers, limited-slip differential (LSD), optional 14-inch alloy wheels, OEM aero sports package (available after Sep 1983), mudflaps and body-colored bumpers.

 GT

 The GT trim level is the base model of the AE86.
 It was only offered in the 2-door body style and came in both Levin and Trueno versions.
-It used the interior of the AE85 SE, with a basic two-spoke steering wheel, smaller center console, basic seats, and manual mirrors and windows.
-It had blue-tinted glass on the exterior, and had steel wheels with basic disk brakes on the front and drum brakes on the rear.
+It used the interior of the AE85 SE, with a basic two-spoke steering wheel, smaller center console, basic seats, non split-folding rear seat, and manual mirrors and windows.
+It had blue-tinted glass on the exterior, and had 13-inch steel wheels with basic disk brakes on the front and drum brakes on the rear.
 A five-speed manual transmission was standard, with the option of a four-speed automatic transmission being offered on the Kouki models.

-Options include (but not limited to): air conditioning, power steering, power mirrors, limited-slip differential (LSD), optional alloy wheels, OEM aero sports package (available after Sep 1983), mudflaps, automatic transmission (Kouki models only), and rear defrost.
+Options include (but not limited to): air conditioning, power steering, power mirrors, power sunroof, limited-slip differential (LSD), optional 14-inch alloy wheels, OEM aero sports package (available after Sep 1983), mudflaps, automatic transmission (Kouki models only), and rear defrost.

-These models were the lightest out of any AE86 models, weighing in at about 900 kg.
+The GT models were the lightest out of any AE86 models, weighing in at about 900 kg.